kenlies/minishell-42-/README.md

   -  || (bonus)
   -  () (bonus)

-Also it has a few builtins, so not every command is system by the system.
+Also it has a few builtins, so not every command is called by the system.